Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: MIS -- Market-Implied Sustainability scores

-Our approach is also related to the one proposed by \cite{van2021flow}, that uses an indicator similar to SMIS to study the effect of investment flows to ESG funds on stock prices.
+Our approach is also related to the one proposed by \cite{van2021flow}, that uses an indicator similar to MISw to study the effect of investment flows to ESG funds on stock prices.
 Differently from us, he creates two aggregate portfolios, one composed of a set of ESG equity funds (weighted by asset under management), the other by all mutual funds, then computes a revealed-preference measure of investors' ESG taste for a stock by taking the difference of the weights in the two portfolios.
 Compared to our approach, \cite{van2021flow}, by aggregating the weights of different funds, and considering their asset under management, gives more emphasis on the aggregate exposures, overweighting the role of large funds.
 The aggregation of portfolio weights makes this approach similar to the alternative measures that we compute in Appendix \ref{sec:alt_SFDR}.
-A relevant difference is that the selection of ESG funds in such paper is not related to the SFDR, but it is instead based on the presence of ESG-related keywords in the name of the funds.
+Concerning the identification of sustainable funds, the analysis in \cite{van2021flow} identifies sustainable funds based on the presence of ESG-related keywords in the name.
+Instead, in our empirical analysis will focus on SFDR, using Article 9 funds as the set of sustainable funds.